InnoFang/FamilyBond/README.md

 English | [中文](https://github.com/InnoFang/FamilyBond/blob/master/README_zh.md)

-An application, combine with Children side port and Parents side port, which let children take good care of their parents and parents can use smart phone to chechk their heart rate.
+An application, combine with Children side port and Parents side port, which let children take good care of their parents and parents can use smart phone to detect their heart rate.

 ![](https://github.com/InnoFang/FamilyBond/blob/master/screenshot/structure.jpg?raw=true)